Vernee X Hands On Review

 Vernee have also provided 6GB RAM to ensure that the X multitasks like a master.
 With 128GB of onboard storage you’ve got a lot of space to fill, but if you manage this fear not as there is also a slot for a Micro SD card.

 Though it’s not all good news.
 You’ll find Android 7.1 onboard, running a light skin called VOS (Vernee OS).
 Vernee had promised an OTA update to Android 8 “Oreo” soon after release, but the latest news I’ve seen points to this being available in June 2018.

 CPU: Helio P23 (MT6757) – 4x 2.5 GHz + 4x 1.65 GHz

 The Vernee X has dual lenses for both the main rear camera and also the selfie camera on the front.
 To the rear, you’ll find a 16MP main lens with a 5MP buddy to help with depth sensing and add the ubiquitous portrait mode.

 The dual lenses on the front make for a slightly more unique proposition.
-I’d expect that this is to create the portrait/bokeh effect on your selfies.
+This is to create the portrait/bokeh effect on your selfies.
 Whether this is a useful addition or a marketing gimmick remains to be seen.
 You’ll also find a flash on the front for your night-time selfies!

 The selfie cameras will also provide the Face ID security functionality.
-You guessed it… you’ll be able to unlock the Vernee X with your face!
+You guessed it… you’ll can unlock the Vernee X with your face!
 There are a few different ways that this technology can be implemented, some more secure than others.